 Tresorit: Plans and pricing

 Tresorit has a range of plans for both individual and business users.
-There is a free plan for individual users called Basic, which gives you 3GB of cloud storage, can be used with two devices, and enables you to send 50 encrypted file-sharing links per month (with a maximum file size of 250MB per link).
+There is a free plan for individual users called Basic, which gives you 3GB storage, can be used with two devices, and enables you to send 50 encrypted file-sharing links a month (with a maximum file size of 250MB per link).

 Then there are two paid individual plans - Premium and Solo - with prices going from $10.42 a month up to $24 a month (billed annually).
-Premium offers 500GB of storage and a maximum file size of 5GB, while Solo comes with 2.5TB of storage and a maximum file size of 10GB.
+Premium offers 500GB and a maximum file size of 5GB, while Solo comes with 2.5TB storage and a maximum file size of 10GB.

 Business plans go from $14.50 per user a month up to $24 per user a month (again billed annually), with storage quotas going from 1TB up to infinitely scalable, and file size limits from 5GB up to 20GB.
 Business plans have a minimum of three licenses to be purchased for the Standard and Premium plans, and 50 for the Enterprise plan.